 Founder of the Pillars of Wealth Initiative, and

-Yuval is a leading expert in decision-making in the context of risk.
-He is a former business executive and current Associate Professor at Johns Hopkins University’s Carey Business School, where he primarily teaches investments, corporate finance, wealth management, and risk and accountability courses.
-Yuval is the author of seven books, including the Pillars of Wealth series for medical professionals, Leveraging People for a Corporate Turnaround, and Is a PhD for Me?
-In his first year at Johns Hopkins University, Yuval was awarded the Carey Business School’s Excellence in Teaching Award 2015.
-He received the Dean’s Award for Faculty Excellence in 2015, 2016, 2017, and 2018.
+Yuval is an Associate Professor at the Johns Hopkins Carey Business School where he primarily teaches investments, wealth management, and corporate finance courses.
+He is the author of seven books, including the Pillars of Wealth series for medical professionals and Leveraging People for a Corporate Turnaround.
+In his first year at Johns Hopkins Yuval was awarded the Carey Business School’s Excellence in Teaching Award.
+He has since received the Dean’s Award for Faculty Excellence on multiple occasions.

-Prior to joining the JHU faculty Yuval held senior strategy and operations roles with some of the world’s leading risk management firms, including KMV and Algorithmics.
-His roles have included managerial responsibilities in New York, San Francisco, Toronto, London, Singapore, and Sydney.
-His risk management expertise has assisted banks in management of over a trillion dollars in assets.
+Prior to joining the JHU faculty Yuval held senior strategy and operations roles with some of the world’s leading risk management firms.
+His roles included managerial responsibilities in New York, San Francisco, Toronto, London, Singapore, and Sydney.
+His risk management expertise assisted banks in management of over a trillion dollars in assets.